alexlehner3868/ChatRoomApplication/README.md

 ## Individual Contributions:
 **Alex: Responsible for implementing the entire client for the chatroom, including user commands, UI and chatroom workflows.**
   - Built robust command-handling system to parse all client commands (`/login`, `/sign_up`, `/join`, `/kick`, `/quit`, `/create`, `/active_users`, `/all_rooms`, `/active_rooms`, `/help`, `/leave`, '`/logout')
-  - Implemented the client’s async architecture to enable non-blocking input, concurrent message handling and responsive UI
+  - Implemented the client’s async architecture to enable non-blocking input, concurrent message handling and responsive UI with tokio
-  - Built the async client architecture using tokio, including non-blocking input, concurrent messaging and a responsive UI
   - Implemented WebSockets on the client-side for real-time messaging, including  connection setup, sender/reciever stream management, async messaging, and system events (kicks and room deletions)
   - Built all HTTP interactions on the client-side for login, sign up, room creation, joining rooms, and requesting active users
-  - Implemented client workflows and application states (logged-out, in lobby and in chatroom)
+  - Implemented client workflows and application states (logged-out, in lobby and in chatroom) with corresponding commands and UIs
   - Implemented server response handling via HTTP and WebSockets to format and display all messages, updates and errors from the server.
   - Added UI improvements such as standardized colored output and a pager-enabled help menu with dynamic color changes based on the user’s current state (logged out, in lobby, in chatroom)
-  -Added secure input handling by masking password fields with asterisks to protect passwords
+  - Added secure input handling by masking password fields with asterisks to protect passwords

 __Mohamad__: Responsible for designing and implementing the following server logic:
 The message protocol to be shared across the server and client